A Word from Shacara:

 My therapeutic approach to wellness is effective in bridging the gap between where clients are and where they want to be.
 With advocacy and equality as pillars of a balanced approach, I engage clients from a holistic perspective.
 I am committed to using relatability in building relationships that help clients feel comfortable, protected, motivated, and empowered.
 My positive message of justice and fairness not only encourages active open communication but also sets the groundwork for achieving the best possible outcomes.“

 Shacara completed her undergraduate studies at Western Michigan University, receiving a B.A. in Family Studies.
-As a dually-enrolled student, Shacara has earned a master’s degree in Social Work from Western Michigan University and is currently completing her Juris Doctor degree from WMU Thomas Cooley Law School to also be able to practice as an attorney.
-She currently possesses a Limited Master Social Work License (LLMSW) and is a Certified Civil Mediator.
+As a dually-enrolled student, Shacara earned a master’s degree in Social Work from Western Michigan University and is completing her Juris Doctor degree from WMU Thomas Cooley Law School in order to also be able to practice as an attorney.
+She currently possesses a Limited Master Social Work License (LLMSW) and is also a Certified Civil Mediator.

 Shacara holds certifications in the following areas: Gottman Level I Certification, Strengthening Families, Understanding and Analyzing Systemic Racism, Screening, Brief Intervention & Referral to Treatment-SIBRT, Cognitive Restructuring Program, Drugs, Alcohol, Pregnancy and the Vulnerable Child Early Childhood and Intervention, Understanding childhood trauma & toxic stress, Building Resilience & Responding to trauma-based behaviors, Intergenerational Trauma & Parent-Child attachment, Secondary Traumatic Stress & Self Care.